 Martin Babinec '77

-Prior to founding TriNet, Martin had a successfull career in human resource management with Navy Exchanges, an international retailer.
-With Navy Exchanges, he lived in Japan and Italy and developed an expertise on international labor relations.
+Prior to founding TriNet, Martin had a successful career in human resource management with Navy Exchanges, an international retailer.
+With Navy Exchanges, he lived in Japan and Italy and developed an expertise in international labor relations.

 Martin frequently speaks at domestic and international conferences on topics involving entrepreneurship, technology trends, and human resources.
 He is an advisor and consultant to a number of organizations including the John L. Grove College of Business.